Tyreal-Izual/IPCV/README.md

 - The script is configured to work with images in the `````'Dartboard/'````` directory.
 Ensure your images are placed in this directory before running the script.
 - For more information, please refer to `````'Instruction.md'`````

+---
+*This README is part of the Shape Detection, developed as part of the coursework in COMS30076 at the University of Bristol.*